tushar-sharma/tushar-sharma.github.io/_posts/2021-11-02-coin-change-leetcode-solution.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS_HTML-full"></script>

-<p>It's one of the most popular question on leetcode that seems very easy at first.
+<p>It's one of the most popular questions on leetcode that seems very easy at first.
 Coin change is a classic dynamic programming problem.
-I will proceed with an obvious (albeit wrong) solution and subsequently proceeding to an efficient correct solution.</p>
+I will proceed with an obvious (albeit wrong) solution and subsequently proceed to an efficient correct solution.</p>

 ## Problem Statement

-<p>You are given an integer array coins representing coins of different denominations and an integer amount representing a total amount of money.Return the fewest number of coins that you need to make up that amount.
+<p>You are given an integer array coins representing coins of different denominations and an integer amount representing a total amount of money.
+Return the fewest number of coins that you need to make up that amount.
 If that amount of money cannot be made up by any combination of the coins, return -1.
 You may assume that you have an infinite number of each kind of coin.</p>

 ## Greedy Solution

 My first instinct is to sort the coins array.
-Pick the largest coin first and then substract the largest possible value from the amount.
-Subsequently proceed with smaller denomination while keeping track of the count.
+Pick the largest coin first and then subtract the largest possible value from the amount.
+Subsequently, proceed with smaller denominations while keeping track of the count.

 <div class="tab-container">
   <ul>
     <li class="tab Java1"><a href="#Java1">Java</a></li>